Pavel-research/raml-graph/README.md

 iterates over organisation repositories, but the machines need more formal descriptions to operate on.

-### The goals of callable graph project:
+### The goals of RAML graph project:

-We define goals of the callable graph project as follows:
+We define goals of the RAML graph project as follows:

  * Provide a set of RAML annotations which allows to enhance API description with enough of  metadata to allow machines restore information about relationships between resources, operations.